Please enable JavaScript to view the comments powered by Disqus.

 Who Can Open a TFSA?

-Anyone who is 18 years of age or older, and has a valid Social Insurance Number (SIN) can open a TFSA account in Canada.
-There are, however, certain provinces and territories in which the legal age to open a TFSA is 19 years old.
+Anyone 18 years of age or older and with a valid Social Insurance Number (SIN) can open a TFSA account in Canada.
+There are, however, certain provinces and territories where the legal age to open a TFSA is 19.

-If you make a contribution while you’re a non-resident, you’ll be subject to one percent tax for each month the contribution stays in the account.
+If you contribute while you're a non-resident, you'll be subject to one percent tax for each month the contribution stays in the account.
 You may also be liable for other taxes.

 Types of TFSAs